MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M01L01_Canvas_app_from_data.md

 # Practice Lab 1 – Create a canvas app from data

-In this module you will design and build a canvas app from an existing data source.
+In this lab you will design and build a canvas app from an existing data source.

 ## What you will learn